 This post may contain affiliate links.
 Meaning I may earn a commission if you use those links.
 Please read my full disclosure for more information.

 People are forever changing.
 Being able to get away together can sometimes be what is needed to reconnect with each other again.

 Living in today’s society where the working week is long and most parents need to work to manage financially.
 Sometimes each parent works different shifts or hours and with the ever-increasing use of technology by family members of all ages, the time we spend together as a family is drastically decreasing.

 Even mealtimes are no longer a sacred part of our daily living as many families do not or cannot find this time to be together and share conversations about what has been happening in each of their lives.
 I feel that this is causing an ever-increasing disconnect between family members.

 I myself have thoroughly enjoyed camping over the years both with and without family.
 I never camped as a child with my parents, which looking back is a real shame.
 I feel this is possibly due to my dad dying when I was 10 and my mum left on her own with 4 children, with me being the eldest and youngest just under a year.
 Dad enjoyed doing outdoor activities with us kids and feel this would have possibly have been something we would have done as a family had he not died.

 If your kids are older the bonding can start from the minute you start putting the tent up.
-All be it this can be one of the most stressful parts of camping if everyone mucks in it gets done quicker.
-If everyone has set tasks to get everything up and in place, it should run a little smoother so maybe discuss this before you go.
+All be it, this can be one of the most stressful parts of camping.
+But, if everyone mucks in it gets done quicker.
+After a few times away camping this simply comes routine.

 Even kids as young as 5-6 years can help at this point, a simple task of holding the tent pegs and following you or passing pieces of equipment means they get to do their bit.
 Older children can help by getting their beds/bedding out and put in place or maybe even go off and fetch the drinking and cooking water that you will need.